gerardoAB111/Personal-Workout-Analytics/README.md

 ---

+## Data Source
+The data used in this project is **primary data**, which I personally collected by logging my own workouts.
+All entries reflect my training sessions, and the analysis is based entirely on this self-gathered dataset.
+This ensures the project demonstrates not only technical skills in Excel and data analysis, but also the ability to design and manage a complete workflow from data collection to insights.

+---

 ## 📊 Excel Workbook
 All visualizations, pivot tables, and the full analysis workflow are stored in the Excel file included in this repository:
 `gym_tracker_project.xlsx`